raas-dev/configent/README.md

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.18.6/install.sh | sh

-If git is not present on the machine, it is installed first by the Linux distro's package manager or by Xcode cmdline tools on macOS.
+If git is not present on the machine, it is installed first by the Linux distro's package manager or by Xcode Command Line Tools on macOS.

-Then the respective tag from this git repo is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.
+Then the respective git tag from this repository is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.

 ### Customization